Element-Research/rnn/README.md

 The output of `forward` is the sum of all individual losses in the sequence.
 This is useful when used in conjuction with a [Sequencer](#rnn.Sequencer).

+WARNING : assumes that the decorated criterion is stateless, i.e. a `backward` shouldn't need to be preceded by a commensurate `forward`.

 <a name='rnn.RepeaterCriterion'></a>
 ## RepeaterCriterion ##
 This Criterion is a [decorator](http://en.wikipedia.org/wiki/Decorator_pattern):